cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   private key.
 This function can raise a `DeserializeError` error upon `skXm` deserialization failure.

-A _ciphersuite_ is a triple (KEM, KDF, AEAD), containing a choice of algorithm for each primitive.
+A _ciphersuite_ is a triple (KEM, KDF, AEAD) containing a choice of algorithm for each primitive.

 A set of algorithm identifiers for concrete instantiations of these